ratsakatika/ratsakatika.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-<b> I am an AI and Environmental Risk Researcher at the University of Cambridge </b> with 13 years of experience in applying technical, strategic, and implementation expertise to global challenges.
-My current research leverages machine learning to analyse data from satellites, drones and 3D point cloud models to assess deforestation and biodiversity.
+<b>I am an AI and Environmental Risk Researcher at the University of Cambridge, </b> with 14 years of experience applying technical, strategic, and implementation expertise to global challenges.
+[My research](projects/8_project) uses machine learning to analyse satellites, drones and 3D point cloud data to advance the protection of biodiverse forest ecosystems.

-<b> From 2013-2023, I served as an International Development Expert with the British Diplomatic Service.</b> I played strategic roles in multiple countries, leading on private sector development and climate policy while securing over £85m for project implementation.
-[My work](projects) included:
+<b>From 2013 to 2023, I served as an International Development Expert with the British Diplomatic Service,</b> leading private sector development, investment and climate policy in multiple countries and securing over £85m for programme implementation.

+<b>I have led teams in challenging and complex contexts.</b> [My work](projects) includes:

-- Leading one of the UK's largest market systems development projects in the Democratic Republic of Congo,
+- Leading a [£50m market systems development programme](https://www.elan-rdc.com/home) to enhance livelihoods in the Democratic Republic of Congo.
-- Designing initiatives to facilitate forest carbon investments in Tanzania,
+- Designing a £35m programme to [catalyse agribusiness and forest carbon investments](https://devtracker.fcdo.gov.uk/programme/GB-GOV-1-300116/summary) in Tanzania.
-- Overseeing the installation of 100 solar mini-grids in villages across Sierra Leone.
+- Managing a £35m programme to [deploy 100 solar mini-grids](https://devtracker.fcdo.gov.uk/programme/GB-GOV-1-300303/summary) in villages across Sierra Leone.
+- Developing a novel [AI-based wildlife alert system](https://github.com/ratsakatika/camera-traps) to mitigate human-wildlife conflict in Romania.

-I am currently pursuing a PhD and hold Master’s degrees in Aerospace Engineering, Engineering for Sustainable Development and Environmental Data Science.
+I am currently pursuing a PhD with [Professor Lines](https://www.linesresearchgroup.com/) and am open to consultancy roles.
+I hold Master’s degrees in Aerospace Engineering, Engineering for Sustainable Development and Environmental Data Science.